jingwang/upgradeManager/README.md

 * Once the server sends out the "Upgrade" message, it shows a 'pending' status until it receives the "Status" message from the gateway
 * Note: if the gateway receives a "Upgrade" message, it should perform the upgrade right away; if the gateway receives a "Download Upgrade" message, it does not need to perform the upgrade right away - it can choose to save the content and perform the upgrade later

+## Authorization

+#### User Roles

+There are three user roles:

+* super: This is the super user.
+The super user belongs to the 'super' company.
+The super user can view the dashboard page and view/manage the upgrade page with all companies' gateways; the super user can also create users, manage users (update all other users' role and company) and update its own profile
+* admin: This is the company's admin user.
+It belongs to a company.
+The admin user can view the dashboard page and view/manage the upgrade page with its own company's gateways; the admin user can also create users within its company, manage users within its company and update its own profile
+* user: This is the company's user user.
+It belongs to a company.
+The user user can view the dashboard.
+It cannot view the upgrade page.
+It can only update its own user profile.

 ## Gateway Simulation

 Run the following command to simulate a gateway, once the server is up